#Monastery of St. John the Theologian

 After the demise of the Elder Νikόdēmos, Saint Gregory spent eight years of spiritual struggle under the guidance of the Elder Nikēphóros, and after the latter’s death, Gregory transferred to the Lavra of Saint Athanasius (July 5).
 Here he served in the trapeza, and then became a church singer.
 But after three years, he resettled in the small skete of Glossia, striving for a greater degree of spiritual perfection.
 The head of this monastery began to teach the young man the method of unceasing prayer and mental activity, which had been cultivated by monastics, beginning with the great desert ascetics of the fourth century: Evagrius Pontikos and Saint Macarius of Egypt (January 19).

-Later on, in the eleventh century Saint Simeon the New Theologian (March 12) provided detailed instruction in mental activity for those praying in an outward manner, and the ascetics of Athos put it into practice.
+Later on, in the eleventh century, Saint Simeon the New Theologian (March 12) had provided detailed instruction in mental activity for those praying in an outward manner, and the ascetics of Athos put it into practice.
 The experienced use of mental prayer (or prayer of the heart), requiring solitude and quiet, is called “Hesychasm” (from the Greek “hesychia” meaning calm, silence), and those practicing it were called “hesychasts.”

-During his stay at Glossia the future hierarch Gregory became fully embued with the spirit of hesychasm and adopted it as an essential part of his life.
+During his stay at Glossia the future hierarch Gregory became fully imbued with the spirit of hesychasm and adopted it as an essential part of his life.
 In the year 1326, because of the threat of Turkish invasions, he and the brethren retreated to Thessalonica, where he was then ordained to the holy priesthood.

 Saint Gregory combined his priestly duties with the life of a hermit.
 Five days of the week he spent in silence and prayer, and only on Saturday and Sunday did he come out to his people.
 He celebrated divine services and preached sermons.
 For those present in church, his teaching often evoked both tenderness and tears.
 Sometimes he visited theological gatherings of the city’s educated youth, headed by the future patriarch, Isidore.
 After he returned from a visit to Constantinople, he found a place suitable for solitary life near Thessalonica the region of Bereia.
 Soon he gathered here a small community of solitary monks and guided it for five years.

-In 1331 the saint withdrew to Mt.
-Athos and lived in solitude at the skete of Saint Savva, near the Lavra of Saint Athanasius.
+In 1331 the saint withdrew to Mount Athos and lived in solitude at the skete of Saint Savva, near the Lavra of Saint Athanasius.
 In 1333 he was appointed Igumen of the Esphigmenou monastery in the northern part of the Holy Mountain.
 In 1336 the saint returned to the skete of Saint Savva, where he devoted himself to theological works, continuing with this until the end of his life.

 In the 1330s events took place in the life of the Eastern Church which put Saint Gregory among the most significant universal apologists of Orthodoxy, and brought him great renown as a teacher of hesychasm.

 About the year 1330 the learned monk Barlaam had arrived in Constantinople from Calabria, in Italy.
 He was the author of treatises on logic and astronomy, a skilled and sharp-witted orator, and he received a university chair in the capital city and began to expound on the works of Saint Dionysius the Areopagite (October 3), whose “apophatic” (“negative”, in contrast to “kataphatic” or “positive”) theology was acclaimed in equal measure in both the Eastern and the Western Churches.
-Soon Barlaam journeyed to Mt.
-Athos, where he became acquainted with the spiritual life of the hesychasts.
+Soon Barlaam journeyed to Mt Athos, where he became acquainted with the spiritual life of the hesychasts.
 Saying that it was impossible to know the essence of God, he declared mental prayer a heretical error.
 Journeying from Mount Athos to Thessalonica, and from there to Constantinople, and later again to Thessalonica, Barlaam entered into disputes with the monks and attempted to demonstrate the created, material nature of the light of Tabor (i.e. at the Transfiguration).
 He ridiculed the teachings of the monks about the methods of prayer and about the uncreated light seen by the hesychasts.

 Saint Gregory, at the request of the Athonite monks, replied with verbal admonitions at first.
 But seeing the futility of such efforts, he put his theological arguments in writing.
 Thus appeared the “Triads in Defense of the Holy Hesychasts” (1338).
 Towards the year 1340 the Athonite ascetics, with the assistance of the saint, compiled a general response to the attacks of Barlaam, the so-called “Hagiorite Tome.”
 At the Constantinople Council of 1341 in the church of Hagia Sophia Saint Gregory Palamas debated with Barlaam, focusing upon the nature of the light of Mount Tabor.
 On May 27, 1341 the Council accepted the position of Saint Gregory Palamas, that God, unapproachable in His Essence, reveals Himself through His energies, which are directed towards the world and are able to be perceived, like the light of Tabor, but which are neither material nor created.
 The teachings of Barlaam were condemned as heresy, and he himself was anathemized and fled to Calabria.